 At the very beginning, after Cole shows his true and obvious colors, and Byrne cleans the floor with Alphonzo...
 Link tries to protect Zelda.
 Even if you haven't gotten the sword, he stands in the way.
 Byrne dispatches him with an Offhand Backhand, but Link's sheer resolve is awesome in pure form.

-The simple fact that Zelda is even accompanying Link on his adventure counts as a Crowning Moment.
+The simple fact that Zelda is even accompanying Link on his adventure counts as a Crowning Moment, particularly considering her usual track record.

 Anjean popping up out of nowhere when Byrne is threatening Link and Zelda.
 A Mentor - Disciple Battle ensues, although it, sadly, happens off-screen (presumably to avoid showing Anjean getting out of her wheel chair.
 This would have made it necessary to add moveable legs to her model just for that one scene, which would have made it unecessary complicated).